mfkiwl/picoRTOS/README.md

 ## Advanced features

-IPCs are available to architectures that support the correct associated atomic operations, though no emulation is provided through activation/deactivation of the interrupts for the ones that don't, as this would go against the hard real time philosophy of the project.
+IPCs are available to architectures that support the correct associated atomic operations.
+A small infringement has been made to the hard real time philosophy of the project by supporting the CONFIG_ARCH_EMULATE_ATOMIC on platforms that don't support native atomic operations.
+This is not recommended, though.

 ### The following IPCs are provided: